Ivan1337-prg/Ivan1337-prg/README.md

 ---

 ## 🌟 Personal Highlights
-- Built my first computer at age 10 and have been coding ever since.
+- Built my first computer at age 10.
-- Proficient in 5 languages, including English, Ukrainian, and Spanish.
+- Proficient in 5 languages, including English, Ukrainian, and Polish.
-- Passionate about game development and contributing to open-source projects.
+- Passionate about software engineering, game development, and contributing to open-source projects.

 ---